home-assistant/home-assistant.io/source/_integrations/xiaomi.markdown

 ---
-title: "Xiaomi Cameras"
+title: Xiaomi Cameras
-description: "Instructions on how to integrate a video feed (via FFmpeg) as a camera within Home Assistant."
+description: Instructions on how to integrate a video feed (via FFmpeg) as a camera within Home Assistant.
 logo: xiaomi.png
 ha_category:
   - Camera